 Acorns is a beginners saving and investment app to help users save more money and grow their wealth through investing and added bonuses.
 Acorns users also get a checking account and debit card.
 Acorns is great for those new to the money management world and want to up their savings and start investing for their future.

 The heart of Acorns is the round up feature where every dollar you spend with the Acorns debit card is rounded up to the next dollar amount and the spare change is transferred to an investment account.
 Spend $7.25 on a sandwich and $0.75 goes into your investment portfolio.
+You can boost round ups to save and invest more quickly.

 The investment dollars at Acorns go into an automated robo investing account comprised of diversified stock and bond ETFs, based upon your goals and risk tolerance.
 The robo investing at both SoFi and Acorns is similar.